MapWindow/MapWinGIS/support/ShapeLib/readme.txt

 ========================================================================
-    MAKEFILE PROJECT : ShapeLib Project Overview
+    STATIC LIBRARY : ShapeLib Project Overview
 ========================================================================

-AppWizard has created this ShapeLib project for you.
+AppWizard has created this ShapeLib library project for you.

-This file contains a summary of what you will find in each of the files that make up your ShapeLib project.
+No source files were created as part of your project.

 ShapeLib.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.